AFKoffee/wasm-concurrency-analysis/README.md

  - The organization is backed by big vendors like *Mozilla*, *Amazon*, *Anaconda*, *Docker* and more
  - The organization is non-profit and works open-source
  - --> The libraries are likely to be maintained long-term and to incorporate new standardized features and proposals fast making them a reliable fit for this project.

+ ## Other useful ressources and repositories
+ - [Binaryen](https://github.com/WebAssembly/binaryen): Official optimizer and compiler of WebAssembly, used by *emscripten*
+ - [Wabt](https://github.com/WebAssembly/wabt): WebAssembly binary toolkit.
+Offers lots of useful tools to manipulate, transform and view WebAssembly programs.